JibbSmart/JoyShockMapper/README.md

 W = R NONE
 ```

 The time to hold the button before enabling the hold binding can be changed by assigning a number of milliseconds to ```HOLD_PRESS_TIME```.
+The default value is 150 milliseconds.

 See the tap press and hold press event modifiers below for more details on how keybinds are applied.

 #### 1.2 Binding Modifiers

+Taps and holds are the most common bindings used on a controller.
+But sometimes, you will find the need to require bindings that are somewhat more complicated, either because you want to work around an in-game behaviour, or you want to create some unusual key press combination.
+In any case, JoyShockMapper allows you to highly customize how mappings are assigned to your button through binding modifiers.

+Before we dive in, there's a few notions to understand.
+A key press always involves a key down and a key up **action**.
+In a simple binding, JoyShockMapper will match the button down and button up **events** with a key down and key up action respectively.
+However when you use Tap and Hold bindings, JoyShockMapper will bind the key down and key up to **different events** that will happen a certain time while the button is down and after the button is released.
+Some bindings do not have a matching "key up" action such as scroll wheel bindings and console command bindings.

 There are two kinds of modifiers that can be applied to key bindings: action modifiers and event modifiers.
 They are represented by symbols added before and after the key name respectively.
 And each binding can only ever have one of each.
 You can however have multiple keys bound to the same events, thus sending multiple key presses at once.

-**Action modifiers** come in two kinds: **toggle (^)** and **instant (!)**.
-Using either of these modifiers will make it so that nothing is bound to the release of the button press.
+**Action modifiers** affect how the **key down** and **key up** actions are bound to the events.
+They come in two kinds: **toggle (^)** and **instant (!)**.
-* ^ Toggle makes it so that the key will alternate between applying and releasing the key press at each press.
+* ^ Toggle makes it so that the key will alternate between applying and releasing the key at each press.
 * !
-Instant sends both the key press and release at the same time
+Instant will send the key up action very shortly after the key down, making it seem instant.

-**Event Modifiers** come in five kinds: **tap press (')**, **hold press (_)**, **start press (\\)**, **release press (/)** and **turbo (+)**.
+**Event Modifiers** affect what button events the key up and key down actions will be bound to.
+They come in five kinds: **start press (\\)**, **release press (/)**, **tap press (')**, **hold press (_)**,\ and **turbo (+)**.
-* ' Tap press is the default event modifier for the first key bind when there are multiple of them.
-It will apply the key press when the button is released if the total press time is less than the ```HOLD_PRESS_TIME```.
-The key press is released a short time after, with that time being longer for gyro related action and calibration, unless an action modifier instructs otherwise.
-* _ Hold press is the default event modifier for the second key bind when there are multiple of them.
-It will apply the key only after the button is held down for the defined amount of time.
-The key is released when the button is released as well, unless an action modifier instructs otherwise.
 * \\ Start press is the default event modifier when there is only a single key bind.
-It will apply the key press as soon as the button is pressed and releases the key when the button is released, unless an action modifier instructs otherwise.
+It will apply the key down action as soon as the button is pressed and the key up when the button is released by default.
 This can be useful to have a key held while other keys are being activated.
 * \/ Release press will apply the binding when the button is released.
 A binding on release press needs an action modifier to be valid.
+* ' Tap press is the default event modifier for the first key bind when there are multiple of them.
+It will apply the key press when the button is released if the total press time is less than the ```HOLD_PRESS_TIME```.
+By default the key press is released a short time after, with that time being longer for gyro related actions and calibration.
+* _ Hold press is the default event modifier for the second key bind when there are multiple of them.
+It will apply the key only after the button is held down for the ```HOLD_PRESS_TIME```.
+By default, the key is released when the button is released as well.
 * \+ Turbo will apply a key press repeatedly (with consideration of action modifiers), resulting in a fast pulsing of the key.
 The turbo pulsing starts only after the button has been held for ```HOLD_PRESS_TIME```.

 These modifiers can enable you to work around in game tap and holds, or convert one form of press into another.
 Here's a few example of how you can make use of those modifiers.